 My kids are huge fans of fish tacos.
 It’s fun to place all the fish taco ingredients and garnishes in front of them and watch them customize their own fish taco.
 Emily got the taco creation process down and is becoming quite the taco making professional.
 When her Auntie Sheryll came over the other day for dinner, she walked Auntie Sheryll through, step by step, how to create the perfect fish taco.
 First, you spread some sour cream on the tortilla.
 Second, put some fish on top of the tortilla.
 Then you put shredded cabbage, salsa, black beans, and whatever else you want on top.
 Finally, you eat!

 I’ve grilled, baked, and fried the fish for fish tacos.
-Each method works great, but my favorite is to grill the fish on medium high heat over charcoal grill.
+Each method works great, but my favorite is to grill the fish on medium-high heat over a charcoal grill.
 The most important thing to remember is to not overcook the fish.
 It cooks super fast, so pay attention!

 2 pounds fish fillets

 1 teaspoon Mexican oregano